LanceHuang245/Zephyr/README.md

 - Localization (l10n) support (English, Deutch, French, Spanish, Italian, Chinese)

 ## Usage
 1. Tap the search button in the top right corner to search for a city.
-Select a city to return to the main screen and save it to city list, or tap the location button to get weather data of your local city.
+Select a city to return to the main screen and save it to city list, or tap the location button to get weather data of your local city
-2. Manage saved cities in the settings page: set default or delete.
+2. Manage saved cities in the settings page: set default or delete
-3. Switch theme, language, and temperature unit in settings.
+3. Switch theme, language, and temperature unit in settings
+4. Customize the main page layout in the settings page.

 ## Contributing
 We welcome community users to contribute!
 Feel free to fork this repository, submit Pull Requests, and make suggestions and report bugs through Issues.